A solis ortus cardine

 A solis ortus cardine.
 Sedulius* (5th century, fl.
 425-450).

 This is the opening of an abecedary* poem by Sedulius, Paean Alphabeticus de Christo, in which each verse begins with a successive letter of the alphabet.
 The poem, in A.S.
-Walpole’s words ‘Gives a brief description of the wonders of Christ’s earthly life in order to shew that He was both man and God’ (Early Christian Hymns, p.
+Walpole’s words ‘Gives a brief description of the wonders of Christ’s earthly life in order to shew that He was both man and God’ (1922, p.
 150).
 Walpole prints the whole text (pp. 151-6), part of which forms ‘Hostis Herodes impie’*.
-Mentioned by Bede* (see also Latin hymns*), ‘A solis…’ was used on various occasions, but has been associated with the Christmas season since the 9th century New Hymnal (see ‘Medieval hymns and hymnals’*); it is...
+Mentioned by Bede* (see also Latin hymns*), ‘A solis…’ was used on various occasions, but has been associated with the Christmas season since the 9th century New Hymnal (see ‘Medieval hymns and hymnals’*); it is often used for...

 Cite this article